EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I worked on exploring Google Play Store data.
 I learned about deleting duplicate rows, dropping NaN rows from a frame, and generating visualizations from the data.
 ### R1D74
 Today I learned about NumPy.
 This is a really neat library.
 I was able to learn how NumPy interprets images as arrays, how to manipulate arrays, how to learn information about these n-dimentional arrays, and how to use MatPlotLib to display these arrays as images.
+### R1D75
+Today I analyzed data for movie sales.
+I also learned about Seaborn to generate scatterplots and bubble charts.
+I will be gone for a few days, but I am picking up from here next time.